Some days we all have one of those days....

 It's one of those days where all you want to do is go into hiding.
 Turn off the phone.
 Say eff-it to your responsibilities.
 You want to stay in your sweats and eat unhealthy food and wallow in your own self pity.

 Blame it on the long winter.
-Blame it on working two jobs.
-Blame it on stretching myself too thin.
+Blame it on the need to prove yourself at work.
+Blame it on stretching yourself too thin.
 Whatever the reason, sometimes you just have to ALLOW yourself to have a bad day.
 And take full advantage of it.

 Every once and awhile when it seems like your world is falling apart, you've GOT to take a ME DAY.
 A mental health day.
 A day to give the world the middle finger and heal.

 And don't you DARE feel guilty about it.

 Use a sick day at work.
 Skip class.
 Give the kids to your mom.
 Whatever responsibilities you had that day, put them off until tomorrow.

 Your work, your classmates, your kids....they are going to benefit from you getting your head on straight in the long run.

 This is how to have a successful mental health day.

 Turn off the darn cell phone.
 Don't you dare log on to Facebook.
 Taking a ME day means no other distractions.
 Not worrying about other people.
 Your friends can text you for advice tomorrow.
 Those social statuses will still be there once you feel better.
 Don't give in to the FOMO (fear of missing out).
 Take a deep breath and TURN IT OFF.